 - Place the almond milk on the stove.
 Cook over a medium to low flame.
 Bring to a boil.

-- Separate the egg yolks and place the yolks in a saucepan.
+- Separate the egg yolks and place the yolks in another saucepan.
 Beat the 3 egg yolks with the sugar.

 - Remove boiling almond milk from the stove and slowly add the hot cream to the egg mixture.
-Make sure to dribble a little bit of the milk slowly and whisk the egg mixture thoroughly after each addition.
+Mix with a hand-held mixer and make sure to dribble a little bit of the milk slowly and mix the egg in thoroughly after each addition.
 Since the egg is raw the hot mixture will cook the egg.
-So, add the milk slowly so you don't get pieces of cooked egg.
+So, I can't stress that you need to add the milk slowly so you don't get pieces of cooked egg.

 - Once the milk and egg are combined in the saucepan, return it to the stove.
-Over a medium to low heat stir until the custard is slightly thickened.
+Over a medium to low heat stir until the custard is like a runny pudding.
 It will coat the back of a spoon and when you run your finger through, it won't bleed.
-This takes about 7 minutes.
+This takes about 14 minutes.
 Remove from heat.
+I can't say enough that it won't set up like a thick custard.

 - Pour custard into a pyrex bowl and cover.
 Place in the refrigerator for a couple of hours so that the milk is chilled.